emecii/my-ideas-fyi/README.md

 3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

 We provide templates to help you share your solution once you've submitted it on the platform.
-Please do edit them and include specific questions when you're looking for feedback.
+Please do edit them and include specific questions when you're looking for idea.

-The more specific you are with your questions the more likely it is that another member of the community will give you feedback.
+The more specific you are with your questions the more likely it is that another member of the community will give you idea.

-## Got feedback for us?
+## Got idea for us?

-We love receiving feedback!
+We love receiving idea!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

 **Have fun building!** 🚀